 Our clinical services, grounded in a trauma-informed framework, utilize evidence-based interventions.
 Our comprehensive individual assessments drive developmentally appropriate and culturally responsive services.
-Our multidisciplinary teams include: therapists, case managers, nurses, psychiatric providers, psychologists, neuro-psychologists, occupational therapists, mental health practitioner/technicians and support services.
+Our multidisciplinary teams include: therapists, unit managers, nurses, psychiatric providers, contracted neuro-psychologist, human service technicians and support services.

 Our team utilized evidence-based services including:

 - Cognitive Behavioral Therapy-CBT